sailfishos/docs.sailfishos.org/Support/Help_Articles/Whatsapp_Setup/README.md

 nav_order: 10000
 ---

 Please note that the Sailfish OS must be in the very latest version in order for all features described in this article to work.
 Read about updating your software [**here**](/Support/Help_Articles/Updating_Sailfish_OS/).
-These instructions were updated for Sailfish OS version 4.1.0.

 WhatsApp application (like most Android apps) get updates on a regular basis.
 We recommend installing these updates as after some time the app and Sailfish OS might become incompatible.